absmach/supermq-docs/docs/authorization.md

 ### Group Editor

-Group Editor users have access to view, update, assign, and unassign to the group and also have access to view, update, assign, and unassign all of its child Channel and Group entities, Group Editor have only view access to child Thing entities in Group
+Group editor users have access to view, update, assign, and unassign to the group and also have access to view, update, assign, and unassign all of its child channel and group entities, group editor have only view access to child thing entities in group

-**Administrator of group_101 (user_3/user_4), assigns user_5 with Editor relation.**
+**Administrator of group_101 (user_3/user_4), assigns user_5 with editor relation.**
-**When Domain Member user_5 becomes an Editor of group_101, user_5 can able to update, assign, and unassign to group_101.
+**When domain member user_5 becomes an editor of group_101, user_5 can able to update, assign, and unassign to group_101.
 Since group_101 has channel_101 and thing_101 as children.
-The user_5 has Editor access to the Group child entities Channels, Things, and Groups.
+The user_5 has editor access to the group child entities channels, things, and groups.
 In this case, user_5 has editor access to group_101, and also has edit access to its child entities channel_101 and thing_101**

 ![group_users_editor](diagrams/group_users_editor.drawio)

 ### Group Viewer

-Group Viewer users have access to view group and also have access to view all of its child entities
+Group viewer users have access to view group and also have access to view all of its child entities

-**When Domain Member user_6 becomes a Viewer of group_101, user_6 can able to view all the child and nested child entities in group_101. user_6 can assign child entities under group_101 and also assign child entities under any other Group and Channels that are children of group_101.**
+**When domain member user_6 becomes a viewer of group_101, user_6 can able to view all the child and nested child entities in group_101. user_6 can assign child entities under group_101 and also assign child entities under any other group and channels that are children of group_101.**

 ![group_users_viewer](diagrams/group_users_viewer.drawio)

 ## Examples

-### Domain viewer with Channel & Thing
+### Domain Viewer with Channel & Thing

-user_6 creates new  Channel and Thing with the names channel_201 and thing_201 respectively.
+user_6 creates new channel and thing with the names channel_201 and thing_201 respectively.
 Then connects both channel_201 and thing_201.

 ![group_users_viewer_1](diagrams/group_users_viewer_1.drawio)